putubagusraka/AMLS_21-22_SN21049883/README.md

 Update 3: First attempt task A with Logistic Regression and cleaned up data preprocessing code.

 Update 4: Restructured project foldering.
 Added general function for testing for both task A and B.

 Update 4b: Small fix with pathing.

+Update 5: Added SMOTE to oversample 'no_tumor' data, cleaned up code with functions.